 In 2000, she moved to Los Angeles, CA to pursue a career in film.
 While living in Los Angeles, she assisted executive producers in film and television, planned events and assisted in accounting for a women’s social club, and worked as an accountant for a commercial contractor.

 Soon after moving to LA, she met her husband, Mike, a marriage and family therapist and comedy writer.
-In 2013, Mike and Claire moved with their daughter, Trixie, from Los Angeles to Massachusetts to be closer to Mike’s family and provide their daughter the best education.
-Trixie is in Pre-K at the Roudenbush and will start kindergarten at Rita Miller in September.
-They have been Westford residents for almost three years and are grateful for this opportunity to be part of this wonderful community.
+In 2013, Mike and Claire moved with their daughter from Los Angeles to Massachusetts to be closer to Mike’s family and provide their daughter the best education.
+They have been Westford residents for five years and are grateful for this opportunity to be part of this wonderful community.

 Nicole Tracey (Nicki) has worked part time here at FPCU as the Director of Religious Education, since 2012.
 She spends most her time here creating, preparing, implementing and leading RE lessons for PS-5th grade, while also overseeing the Nursery Caretaker, the Youth Group Advisor and many volunteers!
 She is a long time resident of Westford, graduating WA in 1999.